petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/web-content-structures/mapping-repeatable-fields-to-fragments.md

    ![Add a margin to the last Heading fragment to help visualizing the blocks.](./mapping-repeatable-fields-to-fragments/images/09.png)

-1. Preview the display page template by clicking *None* at the top right corner &rarr; *Select Other Item* &rarr; `Software Engineers`.
+1. Preview the display page template by clicking *None* &rarr; *Select Other Item* &rarr; `Software Engineers` at the top right corner.

    ![Select a web content article to preview the display page template.](./mapping-repeatable-fields-to-fragments/images/10.png)